ElisaME/space-x/README.md

 ![Stitch Screen](/public/screen.png)

-The used of Cloud was as a pair programming partner, who helped me to:
+I used Cloud as a pair programming partner, who helped me to:

 - Identify SpaceX key features, to make the first TypeScript Interfaces and then there were refined manually.
 - Component Boilerplate: It gave me a suggestion for the component boilerplate and then it was edited.